chandan-kh/File-System-Simulator/README.md

 # File-System-Simulator

 Project Description:
-File system simulator using C++ version 11.
+File system simulator using C++ .
 This program will simulate the basic functionalities of a file system, including file creation, deletion, reading, and writing operations.
 The simulator will allow users to interact with a virtual file system and perform file operations similar to those in a real file system.

 Project Requirements Met:
 1. File System Structure: